QOOlajide/python-playground/README.md

 ### `all_numbers_return_vs_print.py`
 Compares a correct and incorrect version of a function that returns a sequence of numbers.

+### `intro_loops.py`
+Introduces the while loop with a simple example of iterating through a list of coding languages.

 ---

 ## 🚧 More coming soon!